l50/mass-wpscan/README.md

 ```

 ### TODO:
-- [] Decide if we want to use the default wpscan parameters, or force
+- [x] Decide if we want to use the default wpscan parameters, or force
-  the user to input them
+  the user to input them -- we are going to enforce that parameters be input.
+- [x] Create .travis.yml
+- [x] Add comments
 - [] Make the scans concurrent
-- [] Add comments

 ## License
 MIT